 It was an eye opener to learn what the anatomy of the female pelvis looks like and how mother and baby work together to move down the birth canal.
 The female body is amazingly designed to give birth.

-This course is a perfect complement to my birth support services.
-It helps to support the physiology of labour and also to give the pregnant woman confidence in her own body and abilities.
-It is an excellent part of doula support.
+This knowledge is a perfect complement to my birth support services.
+It helps to support the physiology of labour and also to give the mother confidence in her own body and abilities.

-Birthing biomechanics is a set of techniques to support the anatomy of birth.
-They are different movements and postures that a pregnant woman can do from pregnancy and during labour to help her baby pass through the birth canal.
+Birthing biomechanics is a set of movements to support the anatomy of birth.
+They are different movements and postures that a pregnant woman can do from pregnancy and during labour to relax, make space and help her baby pass through the birth canal and encourage to the best position.

-Sometimes births can become stuck so trying different movements and positions may help the baby to move or the mother to make space through the pelvis.
+Different movements and positions can benefit births, as they may help the baby to move or help the mother to create more space through the pelvis.

 When can biomechanics of childbirth be used?